 The rails of the slab are divided into top, bottom, and lock sections.
-The top and bottom rails are the top and bottom sections above and below the panels, and the lock rail is in the center of the door, aligned horizontally with the lock of the door.
+The top and bottom rails are the top and bottom sections above and below the panels, and the lock rail is in the center of the door, aligned horizontally with the door's lock.

 There are vertical and horizontal jambs on a door system.
 This is the part that connects the door frame to the wall.
-The top of the door, sometimes called the top jamb, is also known as the header or the head.
+The top of the door, the top jamb, is also known as the header or head.

 When a door system is removed, the new jambs are inserted into the frame of the wall, providing a steady and secure foundation for the door system.
-High-quality door systems allow for some wiggle room around the jambs so that the door can be properly leveled horizontally and vertically.
+High-quality door systems allow for some wiggle room around the jambs to properly level the door horizontally and vertically.
 Leveling a door is crucial for the door to operate correctly.

 The threshold to the door is a metal plate on the bottom of the door that sits on the exterior.
 The purpose of the threshold is to extrude any water that may come close to the seal around the door.

 The threshold keeps water from pooling at the bottom of the door and getting into the door frame.
-If water infiltrates the door frame or collects around the door, it can cause rot, which is why the threshold is a crucial component of the door system.
+If water infiltrates the door frame or collects around it, it can cause rot, which is why the threshold is a crucial component of the door system.

-The weather stripping is inserted around the jambs of the frame to create an added seal to the door.
-It protects the inside of your home from water coming through around the door as well as potential drafts.
+The weatherstripping is inserted around the jambs of the frame to create an added seal to the door.
+It protects the inside of your home from water coming through around the door and potential drafts.

-The door’s hardware consists of the locking mechanism, handle, and hinges.
+The door’s hardware includes the locking mechanism, handle, and hinges.
 The locking mechanism and handle secure your home and allow you to operate the door.
-The hinges connect the door slab to the jambs and allow the door to swing open and closed.
+The hinges connect the door slab to the jambs, allowing the door to swing open and closed.